City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sourdough BoulesOverproofed dough at final shapeTighten bulk/final proof using expansion cues instead of clock time
+Sourdough BoulesOverproofed dough at final shapeTighten bulk and final proof using expansion cues instead of clock time

-Yeast RollsFast proof and weak oven springShorten final proof and prioritize stronger early bake set
+Yeast RollsFast proof and weak oven springShorten the final proof and prioritize stronger early bake set so the dough still has lift left in the oven

 Seasonal Cheyenne Kitchen Notes